 The proxy statement describes the business we will consider at the meeting.
-Please note in particular the Board of Directors' recommendation to amend the Articles of Incorporation by increasing the number of shares of authorized common stock and adopting other amendments to conform the Articles to current Indiana law.
-The amendments are described in the proxy statement.
+Please note in particular the Board of Directors' recommendation to amend the Articles of Incorporation by increasing the number of shares of authorized common stock and adopting other amendments described in the proxy statement.